 Do not try to deceive the parking lot cashier.
 Be honest about how long your car has been in the lot.
 Even if you have lost your ticket, the airport parking staff will know how long your car has been in the parking lot or garage, thanks to the airport's revenue control system.

-If your car will not start when you are ready to drive home, ask a parking lot cashier to call a supervisor.
+If your car will not start, ask a parking lot cashier to call a supervisor.
 Many airports offer jump start service to parking lot patrons.
 Some even authorize parking lot employees to help chip ice off your car or inflate flat tires.

 Allow plenty of extra time to park if you are traveling during the holiday season.
 Airport garages and parking lots fill quickly during busy vacation periods.